Friends and family said, "You are going to California to do what?!?"

 "I'm going to wear a wetsuit and stand in a river waist-deep from midnight to 5 am and help these incredible athletes cross the cold American River at mile 80 of a crazy hard 100 mile race."

 Yeah.
 Sounds pretty crazy.

 |My volunteer shirt.
 Each area had their own shirt and shirt color.|

+First Stop - Visit the Finish LineI carpooled with friends for this trip from San Francisco airport.
 2 hours later and we were at the Auburn high school stadium that serves as the finish line.
 Runners enter the stadium and run 3/4 of the track to run through the arch.

 |The stadium where runners finish|